updated

 Description

 Hi!
 We are Bob and Eline, and together with our cat Nott and puppy Frodo, we live in Zeewolde.
-Next year, we plan to emigrate to northern Spain.
-Bob works full-time and Eline works two mornings a week.
-We're busy learning Spanish, raising our pup, and making small preparations for our move to Spain.
+Next year January/February, we are emigrating to northern Spain.
+We are currently selling our house in Zeewolde and we would love some help with packing.

 We live in a terraced house in a residential area with both a front and back garden, but that doesn’t mean we lack nature.
 Zeewolde is a village in the Flevopolder, right in the middle of the Netherlands.
 We’re just 200 meters from the beach and 500 meters from a forest.
 The natural surroundings here are beautiful, with lots of wildlife.
 There aren’t many nice pubs, shops or bars in Zeewolde (we’re not really the going-out types anyway), but cities like Utrecht, Amersfoort, and Zwolle are all less than an hour away by public transport.

-I (Eline) have traveled a lot through WorkAway across Europe (and a bit beyond) and know how exciting — and at times nerve-wracking — it can be.
+I (Eline) have traveled a lot through WorkAway across Europe (and a bit beyond) and know how exciting — and at times nerve-racking — it can be.
 I’ve worked on farms with animals, done gardening in the countryside, and also helped out in a terraced house in a busy city.
 A bit of everything!
 I know better than anyone what can make a WorkAway a great experience, though of course that’s different for everyone…

 We're not offering a typical WorkAway, so here are a few things you should know: